krishz-kishore/outbound_ip_collector/README.md

    - Prompts for interface
    - Creates `/var/log/outbound_collector/`
    - Starts `tcpdump` with `-G 3600 -W 24` (rotates every hour, max 24 files)
-  - Schedules extract script every 12 hours via `cron` (root crontab entry will be created)
+  - Installs a systemd service & timer (preferred) to manage tcpdump; if systemd is not detected, a cron job will be created to run the extractor every 12 hours

 2. **Extract Script**
    - Runs every 12 hours